apache/flink/docs/dev/table/connectors/formats/json.md

 Currently, the JSON schema is always derived from table schema.
 Explicitly defining an JSON schema is not supported yet.

-Flink JSON format uses utility class `com.fasterxml.jackson.databind.node.JsonNodeFactory` (for serialization) and `com.fasterxml.jackson.databind.JsonNode` (for deserialization) provided by `jackson` to convert Flink Data Types to and from JSON data types.
+Flink JSON format uses [jackson databind API](https://github.com/FasterXML/jackson-databind) to parse and generate JSON string.

 The following table lists the type mapping from Flink type to JSON type.